 - You Spend Cash Differently- Cash hurts more when you spend it.
 Cash is physical money instead of a financial concept like a credit card, so your brain treats cash differently.
 Because of that you’re more diligent about how you spend it.

 - Less Risk- There is no chance that you will spend more than you make when you use cash.
 Therefore, you can’t fall into the trap of carrying a balance on your credit card like most people do.

 The thing I like about using cash only is that it forces you to do things that a credit card does not.
 Using cash means you have to have a plan.
 You’re doing a budget in advance of spending your money.

 When you spend your money on paper before you spend it in the real world you are more diligent and thoughtful about how you spend.
 Therefore you spend your money much more efficiently than when using a credit card.

 Even though many people have the best of intentions to pay off their rewards card every month, most don’t.
 Studies show that the majority of cardholders carry a balance on their credit card from month to month, which totally negates any rewards they may be getting.

-When you’re disciplined you will pay off your rewards card balance every month.
+When you're disciplined, you will pay off your credit card balance every month.
 However it only takes one slip up to mess up your credit, increase your interest rate, and incur lots of fees.